biostochastics/CodeConCat/README.md

 ### File Size Limits

-CodeConCat handles file sizes intelligently to optimize performance:
+CodeConCat handles file sizes to optimize performance:

 - **20MB limit**: Files larger than 20MB are skipped with a warning
 - **5MB binary detection**: Large files checked for binary content